 Of course, composting these peels is a much more constructive way of dealing with them than tossing them in a trash can.
 But, this hardly taps into the usefulness of organic banana peels.
 They have a bigger role to play in the garden.
 They have medicinal uses, particularly for skin ailments, and they are edible as well.

 Banana peels are packed with vitamins and minerals that can help young plants as they grow towards maturity.
 Sections of the banana peel can be wrapped around plant starts as they are put in the ground.
 As the roots find their way through the soil, they’ll soak up these nutrients and get an extra, organic, all-natural boost.

 Banana peels can also be used to create liquid fertilizer for foliar sprays.
 Much like making compost tea, the peels can be soaked in a bucket of water overnight.
-Nutrients will infuse the water, and this can be infused water can be let down a bit with fresh water the next time the house plants or container garden is being watered.
+Nutrients will infuse the water, which can be dealt with fresh water the next time the house plants or container garden is being watered.

 Itches & Rashes

 Like many fresh foods and fruits, banana peels have anti-inflammatory and antiseptic qualities that make them effective for treating itches, bug bites, and rashes.
 In addition, banana peels have cooling and soothing qualities that will temporarily take away some of the discomforts felt when dealing with these issues.
 The trick is to turn the inside portion of the peel into a sort of paste and apply it.